github/codeql/change-notes/1.20/analysis-csharp.md

 * Support has been added for EntityFrameworkCore, including
   - Stored data flow sources
   - Sinks for SQL expressions
-  - Dataflow through fields that are mapped to the database.
+  - Data flow through fields that are mapped to the database.

 ## Changes to the autobuilder